 The RRI programme is partnering with platforms to better understand the needs of platform workers, to identify whether potential exists for these platforms to offer financial services.

 Building on our work with insight2impact on the role of insurance in e-hailing platforms, we’re conducting further thematic research on African digital platforms to better understand the needs of their workers.
 This will enable us to understand whether, and which, financial services are an appropriate mechanism for these workers to improve their resilience and welfare and will enable providers to design products that meet their workers’ needs.

-- In Rwanda, we’re collaborating with AFR and partnered with Yego Innovision Ltd, an ICT company focused on bringing relevant smart mobility and payment solutions that will generate employment and boost m-commerce in Africa.
+In Rwanda, we collaborated with AFR and partnered with Yego Innovision Ltd, an ICT company focused on bringing relevant smart mobility and payment solutions that will generate employment and boost m-commerce in Africa.
 Yego currently has two smart mobility solutions: YegoCabs connects taxi-cab drivers with passengers, and YegoMoto connects motorcycle taxi drivers with passengers.
-We’re conducting research with the taxicab/motorcycle drivers to better understand the risks they face and facilitate the development of an insurance product that speaks to the driver’s needs and offers value.
+We conducted research with the taxicab/motorcycle drivers to better understand the risks they face and facilitate the development of an insurance product that speaks to the driver’s needs and offers value.

-- In Kenya, we are collaborating with FSD Kenya and have partnered with iBUILD, a mobile platform that offers a secure method to connect people who want to build/renovate with contractors, workers and construction suppliers and that facilitates open access to housing support services that guide individuals through the housing (re)construction process.
-We’re conducting research with each of the user groups to better understand the financial needs of the individuals using the platform.
+In Kenya, we are collaborated with FSD Kenya and have partnered with iBUILD, a mobile platform that offers a secure method to connect people who want to build/renovate with contractors, workers and construction suppliers and that facilitates open access to housing support services that guide individuals through the housing (re)construction process.
+We conducted research with each of the user groups to better understand the financial needs of the individuals using the platform.

 If you’re interested in finding out more about this work, please contact Kate Rinehart-Smit.